EU / UK Summer Series

 EU / UK Summer Series, also called Summer Series, was the first promotional tour by American singer Christina Aguilera, in support of her three-part Spanish-language ninth studio album, Aguilera (2022).
 The tour was announced following the release of the EP La Fuerza, the album's first part, with the first three UK shows going on sale on February 4, 2022.
-It began on June 25, 2022 in Mallorca, Spain, and concluded on August 6, 2022 in Brighton, United Kingdom, lasting eight shows across Europe.
+It began on June 25, 2022 in Mallorca, Spain, and concluded on August 6, 2022 in Brighton, England, lasting eight shows across Europe.
 Union J served as the opening act for the UK shows.

 Five of the tour's eight shows were part of Aguilera's headlining set on several different music festivals, such as the Cap Roig Festival in Barcelona and the Starlite Festival in Monaco.
 The opening show in Mallorca was Aguilera's first performance in Spain since The Stripped Tour (2003).
 The tour is Aguilera's first tour after the COVID-19 pandemic, following The X Tour (2019).

 Background

 Following the cancellation of her Las Vegas concert residency, Christina Aguilera: The Xperience, Aguilera began recording her three-part ninth studio album, Aguilera, which was released on May 31, 2022 to critical acclaim.
-Released in three, separate parts, Aguilera announced the first three shows of the tour, taking place in the United Kingdom between August 2 through August 5, 2022 following the release of the album's first part, La Fuerza in January 2022.
+Released in three, separate parts, Aguilera announced the first three shows of the tour, taking place in the England between August 2 through August 5, 2022 following the release of the album's first part, La Fuerza in January 2022.
 In early May, Aguilera was the announced as a headliner for the Mallorca Live Festival 2022.
 The second EP off the album, La Tormenta was eventually released and later reissued along with La Fuerza as part of Aguilera, which was released on May 31, 2022.
 Aguilera was announced as a performer at the Monte Carlo Summer Festival on July 24, 2022.

 The tour primarily consists of festival shows, with the only exception being the shows in Scarborough, Liverpool and London.
 For these shows, English boy band Union J served as the opening act.
 Aguilera's show on June 25, at the festival in Marcolla marked the first time she performed in Spain in almost twenty years, since her performance in Barcelona on The Stripped Tour in 2003.